ArushiAgrawal/CS7641/README.md

 <p align = "center"> Fig.5: Eigenface by emotion </p>

-### t-SNE:
-t-SNE is a nonlinear dimensionality reduction technique that is suited for embedding high dimension data into lower dimensional data (2D or 3D) for data visualization.
-After training our model(Resnet18 architecture), we collect the features from the last convolutional layer and visualize this feature vector for every image in the training dataset.
+<b> t-SNE </b> is a nonlinear dimensionality reduction technique, well suited for embedding high dimension data into lower dimensional data (2D or 3D) for data visualization.
+After training our model (Resnet18 architecture), we collected the features from the last convolutional layer and visualized this feature vector for every image in the training dataset.
 This embedding feature vectors for the dataset is of the dimension N X 512.

-We get the following visualization for the training set embeddings
+We get the following visualization for the training set embeddings -
 <p align = "center"> <img width="500" alt="image" src="https://user-images.githubusercontent.com/12424401/161621666-f802f29e-9155-4bfa-9602-c03dec5be01b.png"> </p>
+<p align = "center"> Fig.6: t-SNE plot</p>
-We can observe from the visualization that the current model is susceptible to confuse between 'Sad' and 'Fear' as we can clearly see that there is not a lot of seperation between the two classes.
+Form the above visalization, we can observe that the current model is susceptible to confuse between 'Sad' and 'Fear' as there is not a lot of seperation between the two classes.

 ### Modelling: